kernelkit/infix/doc/container.md

 the host, is to name the interfaces `eth0`, `eth1`, in the order they are given in the `network` list, and to give the container the next address in a `cni-bridge`.
-Below an example of a system container calls `set network docker0`, here we show how to set options for that network:
+Below an example of a system container calls `set network interface docker0`, here we show how to set options for that network:

     admin@example-c0-ff-ee:/config/container/ntpd/> edit network docker0
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/>